-- Place the springform pan on a baking sheet and add the batter to the pan.
+- For the springform pan, place it on a baking sheet and add the batter to the pan.

 - If you’re using the springform pan, bake for 40-50 minutes, or until a toothpick or knife inserted into the center of the cake comes out clean.
 If you’re using the mini Bundt pans, bake for 18-22 minutes.

-- Allow the cake to cook for about 10 minutes, then remove the sides of the pan.
+- Allow the cake to cool for about 10 minutes, then remove the sides of the springform pan.

-- Continue to allow the cake to cool completely, then garnish with confectioners’ sugar and fresh berries.
+- Continue to allow the cake (or mini cakes) to cool completely, then garnish with confectioners’ sugar and fresh berries.